 For 5.
-"Action plan to Connect quality habitats across the landscape to enable species movement across larger areas to improve habitat and species resilience to external pressures, with a focus on connectivity within and between BOAs as well as into the wider landscape" a recommended
+"Action plan to Connect quality habitats across the landscape to enable species movement across larger areas to improve habitat and species resilience to external pressures, with a focus on connectivity within and between BOAs as well as into the wider landscape" a recommended action is to "Ensure new habitats improve landscape connectivity" with an example of how to deliver being "Restoration and management of native hedgerows and hedgerow trees to enhance connectivity."

 Under 7.
-Action Plan to: "Ensure biodiversity is a key factor in the design.... new developments" for the particular action: "Maintain existing green spaces and create new, connected green spaces as part of new development" delivery is achieved through following "good practice in design of new developments to....
+Action Plan to: "Ensure biodiversity is a key factor in the design...... new developments." for the particular action: "Maintain existing green spaces and create new, connected green spaces as part of new development" delivery is achieved through following "good practice in design of new developments to....
 Target sources of e.g. noise, air and light pollution: line streets with vegetation (e.g. wilder verges, trees)....
 Ensure a diversity of new trees are planted and the correct species for the location is chosen".

-Standard trees -Aylesbury Vale specific Action Plan
+Standard trees - Aylesbury Vale specific Action Plan